bigcommerce/dev-docs/docs/api-docs/partner/becoming-a-partner.md

 ## Applying to the Technology Partner Program

-Before you can submit an app to the [BigCommerce App Marketplace](https://www.bigcommerce.com/apps/) (which merchants also know as our “app store”), you must become an official Partner.
+Before you can submit an app to the [BigCommerce App Marketplace](https://www.bigcommerce.com/apps/), also known as the App Store, you must become an official partner.
 BigCommerce offers app developers free sandbox stores through its Technology Partner Program.
 To be approved as a partner, you will need:

 * A website showcasing your agency or technology solution
 * Intent to offer your app publicly